How can I help?

 About

-Helen is an Early Years specialist who teaches across a range of undergraduate and postgraduate courses focused on the 0-5, and 0-18 age range.
-She is the Year Group Leader for the BA (Hons) Early Years, teaching and leading a range of modules.
+Helen is an Early Childhood specialist who teaches across a range of undergraduate and postgraduate courses focused on the 0–8 and 0–18 age range.
+She is the Year Group Leader for the BA (Hons) Early Years, teaching and leading modules across early childhood education, language development, play, inclusion, and pedagogy.

-Helen has an extensive background as an Early Years Educator, working previously as an Early Years Teacher and Head of Early Years, in both the UK and Far East international schools.
-She has a diverse breadth of experience as a motivating lecturer, teacher and mentor, colleague and leader, with a passion for early years education.
+Helen has an extensive background in Early Childhood education, having previously worked as an Early Years Teacher and Head of Early Years in both the UK and international schools in the Far East.
+She brings a wide breadth of experience as a lecturer, teacher, mentor, and leader, underpinned by a strong commitment to equitable and high-quality Early Childhood education.

 Research interests